Least Squares Normalized Cross Correlation: Evaluation

-We randomly select 100 50$\times$50 pixel regions from each image.
-All regions contain at least 50 edgelets, and are fully visible in the 3 other images of the same scene.
-We generate a perturbation for each region, by applying a random shift, drawn from a normal distribution, to each corner separately, then scaling the perturbation so that the mean shift per corner is 0,..,10 pixels, creating starting distances of increasing magnitude for each region.
-Each perturbation of each region is warped into each image in the set (including the source image), using the ground truth homography, from which the initial warp from source to target is then computed~\cite[alg.
+Metrics are computed over a set of alignments of 48$\times$48 pixel image regions,\!\!\footnote{48 is a multiple of 2, 3, 4, 6 \& 8, used in sec.~\ref{sec:block_size_evaluation}.} generated as follows: 100 regions, that each contain at least 100 edgelets, and are fully visible in the 3 other images of the same scene, are randomly selected from each image.
+A perturbation is generated for each region, by applying a random shift, drawn from a normal distribution, to each corner separately, then scaling the perturbation so that the mean shift per corner is 0,..,10 pixels, creating starting distances of increasing magnitude for each region.
+Each perturbation of each region is warped into each other image in the set, using the ground truth homography, from which the initial warp from target to source is then computed~\cite[alg.
 4.2]{hartley2004multiviewgeometry}.
-This creates a total of 100$\times$11$\times$4$\times$4$\times$7 = 123,200 test cases, 92,400 of them between different images and 30,800 between identical images.
+This creates a total of 100$\times$11$\times$4$\times$3$\times$7 = 92,400 alignment test cases between different images.